SherG/cool-iron/blog/quit-facebook.md

 > "Whatever you’re doing right now is the best use of your time, according to you." - <a href="https://twitter.com/shl/status/1383072769793925123?ref_src=twsrc%5Etfw" target="blank">@shl</a>

-## The warden and the fools
+## Make-work

 Before deleting my account I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto comments it deems problematic.
-These I saw on the newsfeed of a friend who responded with the humorous epithet: “fascistbook!”
+These I saw on the newsfeed of a friend who blurted out: “fascistbook!”

 Warning labels stuck like annoying Post-its on casual comments change the platform's atmosphere.
 It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of <a href="https://www.youtube.com/watch?v=YsShZNHmpGE" target="blank">uninvited busybodies</a>.